-For redundancy purposes, each routing line (or node in the binary tree) points to a list, called a k-bucket, of k matching contacts.
+For redundancy purposes, each routing table entry (or node in the binary tree) contains a list, called a k-bucket, of k matching contacts.
 Each contact includes the Kademlia ID, IP address, and port of the remote peer.
-Thus, each lookup step has a choice of k different contacts.
+Thus, each lookup step has a choice of k different contacts for the next step.
 Section III examines some of the consequences for choosing different values of k.
-We note that k-buckets could be adapted for use in most varieties of DHT.
+We note that k-buckets could be adapted for use in other types of DHT as well.

 Kademlia makes use of parallel routing to speed up lookups, as do EpiChord [13] and Accordion [5].
-By sending out $\alpha$ lookup requests at a time, a client can avoid stalling by trying to reach a departed peer and also increase the probability of finding low-latency peers.
-Section IV examines using different values of $\alpha$ in Kad.
+Issuing α lookup requests at a time avoids long waits while departed peers time out and also increase the probability of finding low-latency peers.
+Section V examines using different values of α in Kad.